Run OpenOffice as a Windows Service with AlwaysUp

 5. On the General tab:

-• In the Application field, enter the full path to the OpenOffice executable, soffice.exe.
+• In the Application field, enter the full path to the main OpenOffice executable, soffice.exe.
 If you installed OpenOffice in the default location, this is:

 • In the Arguments field, enter your command line flags for soffice.exe.
 For this tutorial, we want to run headless (to eliminate many of OpenOffice's windows, which we won't be able to see anyway) and accept connections on port 8100 so we specify: